 Using a device that plugs into your car saves your phone’s battery because it doesn’t have to use resources to track your trip.

 After you choose your tracking method, you’ll be asked to enter the car you’ll be driving and the odometer reading.

 Once your account is set up, your trips will be logged.
 Within the app, you have the ability to view all kinds of data about your driving and your expenses.
 You also have the option of tracking your fuel consumption by adding how much gas you buy.

-The app’s menu even has a page where you can see the reimbursement/deduction rates for business, moving and medical trips.
-At the time of publishing, the mileage reimbursement/deduction rate for business trips was $0.545 per mile.
+The app’s menu even has a page where you can see the reimbursement/deduction rates for business, moving, and medical trips.

 I took a few test drives to get a sense of how the app works.